joedefen/crostini-kde-setup/README.md

 	* **Google Drive** at `/mnt/chromeos/GoogleDrive/MyDrive`
 	* **SD Card** at `/mnt/chromeos/removable/SD Card/`
 * **Not every Linux app runs well.** You will find many Linux apps that **Discover** lists work fine, but certainly not all.
+	* **Sometimes newly install apps won't start** (and the more demanding the app, the more likely).
+Restart your container before throwing in the towel.
-	* Sometimes the application will have settings that make it more useful (trying googling a solution).
+	* **Sometimes the application will have settings that make it run better.** (trying googling a solution).
-	* If an application text and icons are too small, then launch it from the App Drawer (not Discover), right click on its icon in the Chromebook Shelf, select "Use Low Density", close the app, and restart the app.
+	* **If an application text and icons are too small, then** launch it from the App Drawer (not Discover), right click on its icon in the Chromebook Shelf, select "Use Low Density", close the app, and restart the app.
 If the appearance not more acceptable, revert the density choice.
-	* You might find [KDE Apps](https://apps.kde.org/) the most aggreeable, but not all of them work well either.
+	* **You often find [KDE Apps](https://apps.kde.org/) are the most aggreeable**, but not all of them work well either.
-	* Many popluar non-KDE apps work well, including **GIMP**, **Firefox**, **VLC**, **Thunderbird**, **Aisleriot Solitaire**, and **GNU Backgammon**.
+	* Many popluar non-KDE apps work well (with enough memory), including:
+		* **GIMP** - compares to Photoshop, but I suggest using **Krita** (which is actually better rated and a KDE app).
+		* **Firefox** - but I **strongly** suggest using Chromebook's native Chrome which is better integrated and avoids another memory pig.
+		*  **VLC** and **MPV** - both are good media players; VLC has more knobs, but MPV suffices for most needs.
+		*  **Thunderbird** - if you must, but Chromebook's native Gmail is a great alternative for most of us and avoids another memory pig.
+		*  **Aisleriot Solitaire** - has scores of high quality games including Freecell (and my "must have" time killing app).
+		*  **GNU Backgammon** - a great Backgammon implementation whose GUI is not quite right on Crostini (but sufferable with adjusted settings).